 and afterLabel

-snippet blocks, allowing you to add custom content before and after the button's label.
-This structure is especially useful for adding icons, badges, or any other elements, giving you more control over the button's appearance and behavior.
+snippet blocks that let you add custom content before or after the button’s label.
+This is useful for icons, badges, or other elements, giving you more control over the button’s look and behavior.
+Although you can add elements manually with HTML and CSS, using these snippets keeps the structure cleaner and easier to maintain.
+It also simplifies layout and styling.

 and afterLabel